Genivia/FuzzyMatcher/README.md

     #include "fuzzymatcher.h"

-    // e.g. all in one go with a temporary fuzzy matcher object if (reflex::FuzzyMatcher("PATTERN", [MAX,] INPUT).matches())
+    // match the whole input (here in one go with a temporary fuzzy matcher object) if (reflex::FuzzyMatcher("PATTERN", [MAX,] INPUT).matches())
     {
       std::cout << "fuzzy pattern matched\n";